tristanlatr/WPWatcher/README.md

 #
 # Set "--format","json" to use Json parsing feature
 # The list of warnings, alerts and infos might differ when using json
-#   The outpout is more concice.
+#   Email outpout will be more concice.
 #   But not all informations are logged.
 # Using "--format", "cli" will parse full WPScan output with [!] etc
 #   Logs all informations